Printing the Future of Therapeutics in 3D

 FOSTERING RELATIONSHIPS AND DEVELOPING COLLABORATIONS

 PFT3D is an exclusive roundtable event centred around facilitating discussion and collaboration on the development of commercially and clinically relevant life-saving tissues.

-Aspect Biosystems and The University of British Columbia are proud to be co-organizing the third annual International Research Roundtable on Printing the Future of Therapeutics in 3D (PFT3D).
+Aspect Biosystems and The University of British Columbia are proud to be co-organizing the fourth annual international symposium on Printing the Future of Therapeutics in 3D (PFT3D).

 Functional biofabricated tissues for disease modeling, therapeutic discovery, and regenerative medicine